rohan-v8rma/Java-Juggernaut/README.md

   Student[] studentArray;
   ```

-- CREATING the array OBJECT and assigning it to the reference variable `intArray`.
-All elements are [initialized](#default-initialization-value-for-int-arrays) with value `0`.
+- CREATING the array OBJECT and assigning it to the reference variable `studentArray`.
+All elements are [initialized](#default-initialization-value-of-objects-or-types-that-are-objects) as `NULL` pointers.

   ```java
   studentArray = new Student[5]